open-dollar/od-contracts/README.md

 > NOTE: see [`IPIDController.sol`](src/interfaces/IPIDController.sol) for more information about this.

-This script proposes updating params on the PIDController contract and outputs a JSON output with the `proposalParams`.
+This script proposes updating params on the PIDController contract.

 #### Queuing Governance Actions